jjennings55/GT-ELK-Project/README.md

 -What is the advantage of a jump box?
 It creates an out of band remote access method for administrators to always have access to the network for security and troubleshooting.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- _TODO: What does Filebeat watch for?_
+- What does Filebeat watch for?
+Filebeat monitors the log files, collects log events, and forwards to Elasticsearch or Logstash.
-- _TODO: What does Metricbeat record?_
+- What does Metricbeat record?
+Metricbeat collects metrics and statistics and sends to Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
 | Name        | Function        | IP Address         | Operating System |